 Brian Crisan is a part-time graduate student pursuing a master’s degree in marriage and family therapy/counseling at The University of Akron.
 In December 2012, he earned a bachelor of science degree in emergency management and homeland security with a minor in fire protection technology.
 Since 2004, he has worked as a public safety telecommunicator.
 He briefly served as a volunteer firefighter and Nationally Registered emergency medical technician with a rural fire department in northeast Ohio.
 He currently serves as a police telecommunicator for an urban law enforcement agency.

 Brian has attended numerous law enforcement training seminars.
-Topics studied include: hostage negotiation, domestic violence intervention, suicide intervention, Alzheimer’s and dementia, homicide call analysis, deception detection, vehicle pursuits, and active shooting response.
 In December 2009, Brian attended a 40 hour Crisis Intervention Team (CIT) course normally reserved for law enforcement officers.
-During the course, a number of experts (including seven physicians) lectured on a variety of mental illnesses and students had an opportunity to practice de-escalation skills with role-players during simulated mental health calls.
+During the course, a number of experts discussed a variety of mental illnesses and students had an opportunity to practice de-escalation skills with role-players during simulated mental health calls.
 In May 2011, Brian attended a course titled, “Technical Emergency Response Training (TERT) for CBRNE Incidents” at the Center for Domestic Preparedness in Anniston, Alabama.
 During the TERT course, Brian had an opportunity to train at the Chemical, Ordnance, Biological and Radiological (COBRA) training facility, which is the only facility in the United States that trains civilian responders in a truly toxic environment.
+Other topics studied include: hostage negotiation, domestic violence intervention, suicide intervention, Alzheimer’s and dementia, homicide call analysis, deception detection, vehicle pursuits, and active shooting response.